What Are Notes Used For in Real Estate

 Just like home owners, investors can take out a long-term mortgage if they want to keep hold of a property.
 This could be at the point they buy the real estate, but more likely it will be to refinance the property after they bought it.

-These are typically long-term notes of up to 30 years, and have relatively low interest rates.
-In fact, a mainstream or investor mortgage is one of the cheapest ways to borrow money, which is why investors will usually refinance with this type of note.
+These are typically long-term notes of up to 30 years, and have relatively low interest rates (c0okmpared to hard money loans and private lending.
+In fact, a mortgage is one of the cheapest ways to borrow money, which is why investors will usually refinance with this type of note.

 Hard Money Loans